Writing your research proposal

 We use research proposals to match you with your supervisor or supervisor team.
 You can contact one of our Research Leads or an academic whose work you are interested in to discuss your proposal.
 If you are interested in the work of a specific academic at York St John University you should mention this in your proposal.

 When writing your proposal it is important to:

-- Explain how it adds to, develops, or challenges existing literature in the field.
+- Explain how it develops or challenges existing knowledge of your subject

 - Identify the importance of your proposed research